 Settlement Offers in Columbine Suits

-DENVER (AP) _ The parents of the Columbine High School gunmen and a man who supplied the two boys with weapons offered a $1.6 million settlement that could include the families of as many as 37 victims.
+DENVER (AP) _ The parents of the Columbine High School gunmen and a man who supplied the two boys with a weapon have proposed a $1.6 million settlement for those killed and injured in the 1999 rampage.

 Legal analyst Scott Robinson said the pending lawsuits could be hampered by the apparent separation of the students who were wounded and those who were killed.